Home > Specialized Use Cases > Password Protect Apps on Mac: Lock iMessage and Others

 requiring password to open locked iMessage app

-If someone tries to launch iMessage or any apps protected by AppCrypt and enters a wrong password, it won’t open.
-The tool will also record the failed attempt with time and date and take a photo of the person who tries to break in.
+If someone tries to bypass and enters a wrong password, in addition to stopping the access, AppCrypt will record the failed attempt with time and date and take a photo of the person who tried to break in.

 record failed attempts to open password protected apps